souryacs/LitRevw/SingleCellMethods.md

 [CICERO - Pliner et al. Mol Cell 2018](https://pubmed.ncbi.nlm.nih.gov/30078726/) Concept of co-accessibility among peaks.

 [Episcanpy - Danese et al. Nat Comm 2021](https://pubmed.ncbi.nlm.nih.gov/34471111/) Episcanpy processes both scATAC-seq and sc DNA methylation data, and performs cell-level clustering.
 Based on the Scanpy framework.

-## Cell Annotation

-[CellTypist - Conde et al. Science 2022](https://pubmed.ncbi.nlm.nih.gov/35549406/) Cell annotation using SGD + logistic regression.
-Applied on immune cell types.
-Supports both low and high-resolution cell annotation, but may require manual curation of datasets.

-[scNym - Kimmel et al. Genome Research 2021](https://pubmed.ncbi.nlm.nih.gov/33627475/) Cell annotation using domain adversarial neural network.
-Uses both training data (with labels) and target data (to learn the embeddings).
-Uses a mix-match scheme to permute the input data and labels and the domain adversarial network predicts the domain of origin (training/test data).
-Classifier is updated by the inverse of adversarial gradients.

-[scANVI - Xu et al. Molecular System Biology 2021](https://pubmed.ncbi.nlm.nih.gov/33491336/) Cell annotation on top of scVI framework.
-Uses harmonization (similar to batch effect correction, but extended to support datasets even from multiple technologies) and automatic cell annotation.
-Uses probabilistic cell annotation (generative model) in 2 steps: 1) First annotates a subset of cells with high confidence, 2) Then annotates the remaining cells using the annotations of the previous set of cells.

 ## Spatial Transcriptomics